ExoViP: Step-by-step Verification and Exploration with Exoskeleton Modules for Compositional Visual Reasoning

 Post-hoc self-correction (PSC) We use the self-correctness ability of LLMs to rank the \(K\) traces and select the top \(P\) from them (\(P<K\)).

-Compositional Visual Question Answering
+Task 1.
+Compositional Visual Question Answering.

 Task 2.
 Visual Expression Referring.